PeterMosmans/easy-provisioning/README.md

 **Ansible** is a tool for managing systems and deploying applications, licensed under the GNU General Public License version 3 (my personal favorite).

-This repository contains (example) scripts to setup an Ansible server, a Kali Vagrantbox installation, and a demo environment for Pentext.
-All commands are executed on the HOST system, unless specified.
+This repository contains (example) scripts to setup an Ansible server, and Kali Vagrantbox installation, both automatically provisioned using Ansible.
+All commands are executed on the HOST system, unless specified otherwise.

 ### Prerequisites
 1. Make sure that the following tools are installed, up-to-date and can be executed from the command line.